sentenial/developer-docs/pages/prodEmandates/em_httpreasons.md

 ---
 title: HTTP Response Codes
 keywords: HTTP Response Codes
-summary: All APIs respond with a HTTP code.
-200 and 201 indicate success, the meaning for other codes are provided below."
+summary: "All APIs respond with a HTTP code: 200 and 201 indicate success, the meaning for other codes are provided below."
 sidebar: em_sidebar
 permalink: em_httpreasons.html
 folder: prodEmandates